 at the Morrell Room of the Curtis Memorial Library & UUC, Brunswick

 Wednesdays, 12:15 – 1:45 pm

 Free and Open to the Public

-January 24 – The Art of Acadia
+January 23 – The Uncertain State of U.S./Cuba Relations

 A scene from the 2016 Winter Wisdom series